Solo-Hawk/Sol-Wars-RTS/README.md

 - [ ] Build a factory model that will be used to produce ships
 - [ ] Make AI types for more adaptive game play (Aggressive, Defensive e.c.t)
+- [ ] Create or find someone to outsource art work for the game (Not sure what kind of style I want yet but I have a few ideas)

 **Stage 5 - Improvents and Explorable Features**